 In this paper, we study the deliverability of greedy routing in 2-D WSNs.
 As opposed to previous works that only analyze the probability of guaranteeing all deliveries and neglect network congestion and collision, we introduce $\eta$ -guaranteed delivery, where $\eta$ can be varied and study its probability with the consideration of network congestion and collision.
+Further more, we consider the effects of holes (e.g., obstacles) on deliverability of greedy routing and derive the upper bounds of critical transmission power, which are more practical and accurate.
 We adopt a more realistic model to analyze upper bounds on critical transmission power.
 Through theoretical analysis, we derive the upper bounds on the critical transmission power for achieving $\eta$ -guaranteed delivery with a given probability.
 The extensive numerical analysis, simulation and real-world experimental results show that our characterization is closer to the practical scenarios and our derived upper bounds are correct and tight.
-Our future work is to evaluate the deliverability of greedy routing with various improvements proposed recently for handling void nodes not only caused by short transmission range, but also caused by non-homogeneous density or physical obstacles (e.g., lake), localization errors.
+In the future, we will consider link scheduling in the SINR model and individual setting of transmission power for each node to further improve energy-efficiency, and we will further consider the effects of nodes' location on network congestion and collision for characterizing the deliverability of greedy routing.
+Also, we will evaluate the deliverability of greedy routing with various improvements proposed recently for handling void nodes and localization errors.